jonatas/ideia.me/_posts/2017-05-31-parsing-ruby-code.md

  [[1, 7], :on_kw, "end"]]
 ```

-You an also call the `Ripper.sexp` to get the symbolic expression of your code:
+You can also call the `Ripper.sexp` to get the symbolic expression of your code:

-Lets use `pp` to make it more easy to ready:
+Let's use `pp` to make it more easy to ready:

 $ ruby -r ripper -r pp -e 'pp Ripper.sexp("1+2 + ( 3 * 4)") '